How it all started

 It started with endless meetings with city authorities just to explain the concept.
 I often say that starting a Hop-on Hop-off service in a new city is difficult because these buses become so iconic they quickly turn into city projects.
 Imagine driving through a city and spotting a colorful double-decker bus—it sparks city-wide conversations.

-There’s this way I like to describe it.
+There’s a way I like to describe the situation we were going through.
 Imagine this.
-Three new burger places just opened, McDonald’s, Burger King, and ours… Paquito’s.
-We didn’t have the resources the others did, but we had something game-changing: efficiency and creativity.
-Our ambitious, entrepreneurial spirit drove everything, and that’s how we built a successful company from the ground up.
+Three new burger places just opened, McDonald’s, Burger King, and ours… Paquito’s (the no-ones).
+We didn’t have the resources the others did, but we needed this to work.
+We had no other option.
+As the old saying goes “Necessity is the mother of invention”.
+Our creativity and entrepreneurial spirit drove everything, and that’s how we built this company from the ground up.

 By 2015, we were offering Hop-on Hop-off tours to all the major cruise lines in the Miami and Florida area, mainly debark tours.
 I loved greeting our guests every Thursday and Friday at the port.
 There are so many stories from that time—perhaps I’ll share them one day.
 From being a tour guide to handling luggage and everything in between, starting a company means taking on many roles.
 It was hectic, but fun.